 - How To Write Product Descriptions To Grow Sales [Samples Below + Updated in 2017]

-In today’s omni-channel world, you can’t simply wait for customers to come to you; instead, you need to go where they are.
-A successful retail marketing strategy requires creative methods to showcase your products throughout the buyer journey.
+In today’s omni-channel world, you can’t simply wait for customers to come to you; instead, you need to go where they are — wherever their shopping experience takes them.
+A successful retail marketing strategy requires creative methods to showcase your products throughout the consumer buyer journey.
 So where do your customers spend time?
 Like everyone else, they are involved in social media and spend time searching for information and products they’re passionate about.

 When you think about eBay, Facebook, and Pinterest, the first phrase that comes to mind may not be “search engine.”

 The convergence between social network advertising, web browsing, and shopping is here.

 Every customer touchpoint with a search functionality effectively acts as a search engine where users can compare products.
 And just like that, many popular online portals can instantly be seen as comparison shopping engines.
 Whether platforms are intended for commerce or not, online retail is expanding to every crevice and corner of the internet.

 And regardless of where they go, customers search for price comparisons — not the direct-to-online store journey that marketers like to assume.